forestgrape/people_interactions/people_interactions.md

 > This page contains mostly just thoughts which often need more consideration.
 Mistakes, errata and getting things partly or entirely wrong is possible.
 Feedback and improvement suggestions are welcome!

-> Many points are statements per se but neither well founded by literature nor by statistics.
+> As of early June 2022, many statements are just claims but not well founded facts (neither by literature nor by statistics).

 * [Tweet Summary](#tweet-summary)
 * [Summary](#summary)